 Grilling season is here which means people are breaking out the best portable charcoal grill for some prime eating outside.
 Most stores will have huge bags of charcoal outside and inside the store on a huge display, ready for the season.
 But if you’re out camping with your new grill and have somehow managed to forget the lighter fluid, don’t panic.
 We’ll go over how to start a charcoal grill without lighter fluid, what supplies you’ll need to get the job done, and how you can get your grill fired up quickly.

-How to start a charcoal grill without lighter fluid is fast, clean, and easy.
+Knowing how to start a charcoal grill without lighter fluid is pretty fast, clean, and easy if you know what you’re doing.
 Using a chimney starter is by far the simplest and most affordable method, however, a charcoal starter is the fastest, although these devices can cost twice the price of a basic chimney starter.
 Whichever method you choose, each option is much safer and more eco-friendly than lighting your grill with lighter fluid.

 As you can see, lighter fluid isn’t the only way you can get your grill going in a matter of minutes.
 Continue reading to learn about eco-friendly options that will leave your meat tasting the way it was meant to, without the use of additives or harsh chemicals.